 archeology[1], n.: The systematic study of past human life and culture by the recovery and examination of remaining material evidence, such as graves, buildings, tools, and pottery.

-software design archeology, n.: The systematic study of past a software’s design by the recovery and examination of remaining material evidence, such as design notes, chat logs and transcripts, mailing list archives and interviews.
+software design archeology, n.: The systematic study of past software’s design by the recovery and examination of remaining material evidence, such as design notes, chat logs and transcripts, mailing list archives and interviews.

 anthropology[2], n.: The scientific study of the origin, the behavior, and the physical, social, and cultural development of humans.